syncfusion-content/blazor-docs/blazor/progress-button/how-to/stop-progress-indicator.md

 ---
 layout: post
-title: Stop Progress Indicator in Blazor ProgressButton Component | Syncfusion
+title: Stop Progress Indicator in Blazor ProgressButton | Syncfusion
 description: Learn here all about Stop Progress Indicator in Syncfusion Blazor ProgressButton component and more.
 platform: Blazor
 control: Progress Button